-This command turns the Sequencer on and off.
-The Sequencer must be active before any other Sequencer commands (INIT: SEQ...) are executed, otherwise an error will occur.
+Turns the Sequencer on and off.
+The Sequencer must be active before any other Sequencer commands (INIT: SEQ...) are executed, otherwise an error occurs.

-A detailed programming example is provided in the "Operating Modes" chapter in the R&S FPS User Manual.
+A detailed programming example is provided in the "Operating Modes" chapter in the R&S FSV/A User Manual.

-The Sequencer is activated and a sequential measurement is
+The Sequencer is activated and a sequential measurement is started immediately.

-started immediately.